Pathogenic fungus: Cryptococcus

 Cryptococcus neoformans can cause a severe form of meningitis and meningo-encephalitis in patients with HIV infection and AIDS.
 The majority of Cryptococcus species live in the soil and do not cause disease in humans.
 Cryptococcus neoformans is the major human and animal pathogen.
 Papiliotrema laurentii and Naganishia albida, both formerly referred to Cryptococcus, have been known to occasionally cause moderate-to-severe disease in human patients with compromised immunity.
 Cryptococcus gattii is endemic to tropical parts of the continent of Africa and Australia and can cause disease in non-immunocompromised people.

 Infecting C. neoformans cells are usually phagocytosed by alveolar macrophages in the lung.
 The invading C. neoformans cells may be killed by the release of oxidative and nitrosative molecules by these macrophages.
 However some C. neoformans cells may survive within the macrophages.
 The ability of the pathogen to survive within the macrophages probably determines latency of the disease, dissemination and resistance to antifungal agents.
 In order to survive in the hostile intracellular environment of the macrophage, one of the responses of C. neoformans is to upregulate genes employed in responses to oxidative stress.

 The haploid nuclei of C. neoformans can undergo nuclear fusion (karyogamy) to become diploid.
 These diploid nuclei may then undergo meiosis, including recombination, resulting in the formation of haploid basidiospores that are able to disperse.
 Meiosis may facilitate repair of C. neoformans DNA in response to macrophage challenge.

+Thermally dimorphic fungi

+Thermally dimorphic fungi are a group of pathogenic fungi that grow as filamentous molds in the environment but convert to a yeast or yeast-like form at mammalian body temperature following infection.
+Most are acquired through inhalation of airborne conidia from soil or other environmental reservoirs, producing a primary pulmonary infection that may disseminate to other organs.
+Several thermally dimorphic fungi are endemic to specific geographic regions and are capable of causing disease in both immunocompetent and immunocompromised individuals.